The MAN catwalk show for Autumn Winter 2014 at London Collections Men featuring collections from Craig Green, Bobby Abley and Alan Taylor.

 Backpacks, combat boots, hats with Mickey Mouse ears and Maleficient horns.

 This season Bobby Abley collaborates with Piers Atkinson on a range of hats in homage to Maleficent – the iconic antagonist from Disney’s ‘Sleeping Beauty’ – and with Alan Crocetti for the second season on custom jewellery featuring silver bullets (the only way to slay a werewolf!)

 Native Londoner, Craig Green, completed a BA Fashion Hons (Print) and MA Fashion at Central Saint Martins.
 His first scheduled collection was presented as part of Topman and Fashion East’s MAN initiative at London Collections: Men for autumn/winter 2013.
 He has been nominated for the British Fashion Awards’ 2013 Emerging Menswear Talent accolade alongside MAN alumni Agi & Sam and Christopher Shannon.

 Craig is well known for his conceptual and sculptural design whilst remaining wearable.
 His ideal client is someone who appreciates the craft of handmade finished garments.

-Flowing silhouettes of oversized long coats, skirts and robes created with robust fabrics like felt, recycled Alcantara and roughly panelled knits offer a feeling of understated opulence.
+Flowing silhouettes of oversized long coats, skirts, and robes created with robust fabrics like felt, recycled Alcantara and roughly paneled knits offer a feeling of understated opulence.